richaber/wp-composer-example/README.md

-# wp-composer-example
+# WP Composer Example

-An example of a Composer managed WordPress project
+An example of a Composer managed WordPress project.